On Passover, Compassion, and “Never Again”

 A key part of this narrative is equating anti-Zionism with antisemitism.
 I am not a Zionist.
 However, as I have stated, this does not mean that I think we should destroy Israel or suddenly remove all the Jews from it.
 And I know many Jews who have similar views to mine.
 But that’s not how anti-Zionism is marketed in the US.
 Here, if you don’t support Israel, then you don’t support Jews.
 Basically, the logic goes: “If you sympathize with Palestine, then you are against Israel, and if you’re against Israel, then you’re antisemitic, so you hate Jews.”
 If necessary, it will even start, “if you sympathize with a Palestinian person.”
 This prevents a lot of us from even considering supporting Palestine.
 We don’t want to be viewed as antisemitic.
 Antisemitic people are gross and are punished by society; we don’t want to be that.

 There are people in Israel who support Israel actually talking to Palestine and trying to lay down arms for good.
 But those people do not have power in Israel.
 There was significant pushback against the government in 2022 after a ceasefire failed.
 The Israeli prime minister and administration at the time, who had been in power for a while, got very nervous they were going to lose their power.
 (While temporarily losing the seat in 2022, the current prime minister is the same person it has been since 2009.)
 Earlier in 2022, Russia invaded Ukraine, and I started seeing conversations online in which people were comparing Israel and Russia, pointing out how Israel isn’t quite as innocent as we all seem to assume it is.
 Soon after these conversations started, an online community I followed for Jewish memes become flooded with memes and comments about antisemites.
 These comments came out of nowhere.
-A meme might be about someone’s favorite Jewish desert, and the comments would be flooded with very specific, tribalist language about antisemitic people.
+A meme might be about someone’s favorite Jewish dessert, and the comments would be flooded with very specific, tribalist language about antisemitic people.
 The comments expressed opinions like, “Antisemites will try to tell you that you can criticize Israel and support Jews, but this just isn’t true.
 Antisemites are fooling themselves into thinking this is possible.”
 This internet community was for sharing jokes between Jewish people about Jewish culture and traditions—for example, poking fun at awkward moments that might happen during a holiday, etc. After the invasion of Ukraine began, it became a cesspool of anti-antisemitic propaganda.
 Looking back at the online trends during the 2016 election, I can’t help but notice similarities.
 To me, it seems like a group or government was trying to hide or shift public opinion by bombarding this online community with very specific viewpoints.
 This way, to a casual observer, it might appear that this view is more popular than it really is.
 I ended up leaving that community because I didn’t feel there was room/space to discuss Jewish culture and heritage anymore.

 What I see is we are peddled this narrative about Israel and Palestine (Israel is an innocent victim) to keep critical conversations about Israel’s actions at bay.
 This way, the US can continue to have unfettered access to Israel and thereby the Middle East.
 Because not having access might prevent Israel from defending itself against antisemitic neighbors (this is part of how the narrative is reinforced).
 Our victimhood from past atrocities is used as a shield by the United States so that it can do as it pleases in the Middle East.
 Right-wing Jewish tokenism radicalizes the American masses to hate Palestine and idolize the Jewish faith, while doing nothing to actually combat antisemitism.
 Being idolized can really inflate an ego.
 I think us Jews ate it up.
 And I think it’s time for a stomach pump.